 Everything You Need to Know About Florida Cell Phone Driving Laws

 Every state across the country has different laws that apply to using a cell phone while driving.
 This guide will help you understand the cell phone driving laws in Florida.
 By following the recommendations in this guide, you will learn what type of cell phone use while driving will get you a ticket in Florida.
-You will also learn whether it is safe to use a cell phone or other mobile device safely while driving.
+Topics covered include texting and driving in Florida, talking on the phone, viewing data while driving, using a GPS, and using headphones while driving.

 - CAN YOU USE A CELL PHONE WHILE DRIVING IN FLORIDA?

 - THE FLORIDA CELL PHONE AND DRIVING LAW

 - TEXTING AND DRIVING IN FLORIDA

 - USING YOUR MOBILE PHONE WHEN YOU ARE STOPPED